 “Good idea,” said José wiping his mouth and standing.
 “Sorry, but the beetroot needs watering.
 Nice to meet you and thanks for the er excellent stew.”

 José and Francisca shook hands with my parents, said their farewells, and headed for the front door but Lucía hung back and held my hand.
 I smiled lovingly at her.
-She glanced down demurely.
+She glanced down.

 “How we do?”
 I said.